Qmz432/Ultrasound-imaging-device/README.md

 - On May 13th,2023:working on Version2.0
 - On May 21st,2023:Writing the course reports, did nothing but update this Update History.
 Promise to finish the PCB design of Vesion2.0 in late June. /(ToT)/~~
 - On May 29th,2023:doing a little work on Version 2.0 caused the Dammm final work and covid virus dominated me mentally and physically🤧.
+- On June 28th,2023:finally update it, though I still don't complete the version2.0 and you could see my progress by the file "pcb0628".
+I have to optimize my layout to process the routing.
+Also, I prepared to purchase the BOM while HV7361GA-G and AD8331ARQZ-R7 were sold out, which made my mind to do a Version 3.0 circuit.
+Maybe it's also because Version 2.0 is too difficult to handle.

 ## References
 ### Overview